Infilonic/OOP-for-Scrap-Mechanic/README.md

 As you might have noticed, the `WorldCleaner` class inherits from the `Shape` class, which is an already built in type of the Syntax Extension library.
 You can extend from the `Shape` class whenever you need to create a new scripted shape with some default values and functions.

 ### Example usage of the Shape class
 You could also use the `Shape` class to create new functionalities for your scripted part.
 In this case, you could even load your files after the compilation and initialization process.
-You have to run the function `smInit(classInstance)` in order to use your prepared object within Scrap Mechanic.
+You have to run the function `smClass(classInstance)` in order to use your prepared object within Scrap Mechanic.

 ```lua
 ...